-Denmark (in respect of the Faroe Islands and Greenland) indicated that they agreed with the Canadian proposal.
+Denmark indicated that they agreed with the Canadian proposal.

-5. Incorporation of a catch reporting feature into the Hail System
+5. Incorporation of a Catch Reporting Feature into the Hail System

-Proposals were presented from Canada (Working Paper 92/19) and the European Community (Working Paper 92/26).
-As a result of deliberations and consultations among delegations agreement was reached on the basic reponses for the Fisheries Commission (Annex 4).
+Proposals were presented from Canada (Working Paper 92/19) and the EEC (Working Paper 92/26).
+As a result of deliberations and consultations among delegations agreement was reached on the basic responses for the Fisheries Commission (Annex 4).